AztecProtocol/aztec-packages/yellow-paper/docs/addresses-and-keys/index.md

 The [specification](./specification.md) covers the main requirements for addresses and keys, along with their specification and derivation mechanisms, while the [precompiles](./precompiles.md) section describes well-known contract addresses, with implementations defined by the protocol, used for note encryption and tagging.

-The [registry](./registry.md), [note encryption and tagging](./encrypt-and-tag.md), and [diversified and stealth accounts](./diversified-and-stealth.md) sections describe application-level recommendations for the broadcasting of privacy keys, their usage in sending notes in application code, and suggested implementations for diversified and stealth accounts.
+Last, the [diversified and stealth accounts](./diversified-and-stealth.md) sections describe application-level recommendations for diversified and stealth accounts.

 import DocCardList from '@theme/DocCardList';